qiushiyan/old-website/content/post/2020-05-16-exploring-policing-activity-in-Rhode-Island/index.markdown

-Generally, the arrest rate is higher when weather condition gets worse.
+Generally, arrest rate is higher when weather condition gets worse.
 This doesn't prove a causal link, but it's quite an interesting result!
 Also, this plot can be illustrated via a pivot table.

 ```python